1990 San Marino Grand Prix

 The 1990 San Marino Grand Prix (formally the 10o Gran Premio di San Marino) was a Formula One motor race held on 13 May 1990 at Imola.
-It was the third race of the 1990 Formula One World Championship.
+It was the third race of the 1990 Formula One World Championship and the first race in the European continent.
 The race was held over 61 laps of the 5.04 km circuit for a race distance of 307.44 km.

 The race was won by Italian driver Riccardo Patrese, driving a Williams-Renault.
 It was Patrese's third Grand Prix victory, and his first since the 1983 South African Grand Prix.
 As of 2025 Patrese holds the record for the longest waiting period between two Grand Prix wins, at 6 years, 6 months and 28 days.
 The record of most Grands Prix between wins was also broken and would be retained by Patrese until the 2018 United States Grand Prix when Kimi Räikkönen took the record.
 Austrian driver Gerhard Berger finished second in a McLaren-Honda, with Patrese's compatriot Alessandro Nannini third in a Benetton-Ford.